-To date, there are approximately 75 active teaching partnerships with higher learning institutions all over the world, serving more than 1,000 international students annually.
+To date, there are more than 50 active teaching partnerships with higher learning institutions all over the world, serving more than 1,500 students annually.
 There are study abroad and exchange agreements with over 250 Universities in 40 countries.

 Apart from maintaining and increasing partnership agreements with our existing partners, we aim to forge partnerships in both key priority markets and non –traditional markets.
 Teaching partnerships take many forms from joint and dual PhD awards, articulation and progression arrangements to courses that are taught overseas by our Nottingham academics (sometimes called flying faculty programmes).
 Study abroad and exchange agreements may- exist through mutual agreements between institutions, or more widely under group partnerships such as Universitas 21.

-Nottingham has worked actively in international collaborations and exchanges for nearly two decades.
+Nottingham has worked actively in international collaborations and exchanges for over two decades.
 We believe our expertise, track record and dedication to internationalisation make us an ideal academic partner for overseas institutions.

 The University and Nottingham and Thammasat University in Thailand have just celebrated 20 years working together in Engineering.
 This partnership gives students the ability to complete a dual degree with two years in Thailand and two years at Nottingham.

 Attracting over 40 students per year across all the Engineering disciplines this partnership continues to enrich both the lives and the global experiences of the students and staff involved.